NAP

 SPONSORSHIP

-We appreciate the community's effort to assist visionary new archivists like Khahlia and Ashby on their archival journey.
-We would like to acknowledge scholarship donors Novella Ford, Minda Harts, Dr. Ida Jones, Diana Lachatanere, Damien Laudier, Rodney Nelson, and Azure Thompson.
+We appreciate the community's effort to assist visionary new archivists on their archival journey.
+We would like to acknowledge scholarship donors Tanya M. Beltran, Novella Ford, Minda Harts, Dr. Ida Jones, Diana Lachatanere, Damien Laudier, Lee Livingston Perine, Cornelius Moore, Rodney Nelson, Lela Sewell-Williams, Azure Thompson, and Artis Wright.
 Thank you for your support of library science students and archivists of African descent globally!

 Interested in becoming a sponsor?
 NAP is currently accepting all levels of support for the scholarship.
 Sponsors will be publicly acknowledged on our website.